What kind of projects do you work on as a ghostwriter?

 Will you help me market my book?

-In some cases, yes — I can help clients research markets, submit their work for publication, and create any supporting marketing materials they might require to help promote their work, such as Kindle singles, op-eds, columns, articles, guest blog posts, Q&A answers, and so forth.
+In some cases, yes—I can help clients research markets, submit their work for publication, and create supporting materials to help promote work, such as Kindle singles, op-eds, columns, articles, guest blog posts, Q&A answers, and so forth.

 I have extensive experience helping authors to build their platforms and promote their work online.
 I can offer marketing consultations to my ghostwriting clients on an hourly or contract basis.